pauradev/pages/pages/01.Blog/black-friday-cyber-monday/item.md

 ## 8 Easy Ways To Increase Sales Black Friday and Cyber Monday

-If you are worried about -, there are still easy ways to participate in America's shopping holiday!
-You don't have to go BIG in order to see sales increase.
-Sometimes people just want to feel like they are getting added value for free, or saving money
+If you are worried about putting your products on mega sale, there are still easy ways to participate in America's shopping holiday!
+In fact, it may not make sense for you or your business to cut prices dramatically.
+You don't have to go BIG in order to see your sales increase.
+Many shoppers just want to feel like they are getting added value for free, or saving money on something they would have paid full price for.

+Of course these marketing tips will work exponentially better if you effetively advertise them to your shoppers via newsletters, social media, on-site announcements, etc. If you don't advertise your sales, you are doing yourself a huge disservice!

 ### 1. Offer Free Shipping